code-qtzl/artic-catalog/README.md

 ### Support

-Having issues or want to provide feedback?
-Reach out here:
+Questions, feedback, or want to see a working demo?
+Reach out here.

 -   a.a.zepeda003[at]gmail.com